-While Shaoxing rice wine is commonly recommended because of its consistent high quality, there are many types of rice wines in China.
-Interestingly, Gin comes closer in flavor to the white rice wines than does dry sherry, so it is worth giving Gin a try.
+While Shaoxing rice wine is commonly recommended because of its consistent high quality, there are many other types of rice wines in China.
+If the recipe calls for a white rice wine, substituting with gin is a good idea, as it comes closer in flavor to the white rice wines than does dry sherry.

-While the flavor is not the same, a dry white wine makes an acceptable substitute for Chinese rice wine in marinades.
-A decent alternative when that's all you have in the house.
+While the flavor is not the same, a dry white wine makes an acceptable substitute for Chinese rice wine in marinades and is a decent alternative when that's all you have in the house.

 If you are looking for something without alcohol, apple juice or white grape juice are good substitutions.
-The acid in the juice acts as a tenderizer, making it an acceptable substitute for rice wine in stir-fry marinades.
-However, the flavor won’t be quite the same.
+The acid in the juice acts as a tenderizer, making it an acceptable replacement for rice wine in stir-fry marinades.
+However, keep in mind that the flavor won’t be quite the same.

 Japanese Rice Wines

-Commonly referred to as the Japanese version of rice wine (although it actually has more in common with brewing beer), Sake has a very different flavor than Chinese rice wine.
-However, some cooks prefer it.
-It really comes down to personal preference.
+Commonly referred to as the Japanese version of rice wine (although it actually has more in common with brewing beer), sake actually has a very different flavor than Chinese rice wine.
+However, some cooks prefer it, and it really comes down to personal preference.
 You can also try mirin, another Japanese rice wine, in place of Chinese rice wine.
 Just start with a lesser amount than the recipe calls for as it has a very strong flavor.

 What to Avoid

 It is important that you avoid certain ingredients while trying to find a substitute for rice wine.
 Cooking wines, sold in local supermarkets, are overly salted and have a different flavor than Chinese rice wine.
-And don't confuse Chinese rice wine vinegar with Chinese rice wine—these are vinegar, not wines, and will add an acidic flavor.
+And don't confuse Chinese rice wine vinegar with Chinese rice wine—it is a vinegar, not a wine, and will add an acidic flavor.